-waiver to r Serious Mental Illness (Pending Approval) Description Develop an application for a section 1115 demonstration waiver focused on the treatment of serious mental illness (SMI) and serious emotional disturbance (SED).
+Description Develop an application for a section 1115 demonstration waiver focused on the treatment of serious mental illness (SMI) and serious emotional disturbance (SED).
 The SMI/SED waiver allows for expanded Medicaid expenditure authority for costs not otherwise eligible for federal matching funds for the treatment of SMI/SED.
 Timeframe Project will commence upon federal approval with the goal of submitting an application six months from the date of approval.
 An implementation date is contingent on federal approval of the waiver application.
-How it enhances or expands Medicaid HCBS The waiver program allows Nebraska Medicaid to cover treatment in residential facilities for children and adults not otherwise eligible for federal funding.
-This flexibility provides more community-based residential treatment options for Medicaid-enrolled adults and children.
-CMS guidance for SMI/SED 1115 waivers also outlines a robust continuum of community-based care as an objective of the demonstration program.
+How it The waiver program allows Nebraska Medicaid to cover treatment in enhances or residential facilities for children and adults not otherwise eligible for federal expands funding.
+This flexibility provides more community-based residential treatment Medicaid options for Medicaid-enrolled adults and children.
+CMS guidance for HCBS SMI/SED 1115 waivers also outlines a robust continuum of community- based care as an objective of the demonstration program.
 Through meeting the care continuum requirements of the program, Nebraska will realize increased community-based care availability and improved care coordination.
 Nebraska is requesting approximately \$391,500 in this spending plan to support the development, submission, and federal review of the SMI/SED waiver application.
 This amount is also inclusive of the initial implementation costs for the waiver program.
-Nebraska plans to request additional administrative FFP at 50% to match the investment from this fund, for a total cost of \$783,000 Initiative Sustainability Beyond 2024 Nebraska Medicaid currently operates a similar demonstration waiver program for the treatment of substance use disorders and has developed the administrative infrastructure for the ongoing implementation and administration of the SMI/SED waiver.
+Nebraska plans to request additional administrative FFP at 50% to match the investment from this fund, for a total cost of \$783,000 Initiative Nebraska Medicaid currently operates a similar demonstration waiver Sustainability program for the treatment of substance use disorders and has developed the Beyond 2024 administrative infrastructure for the ongoing implementation and administration of the SMI/SED waiver.
 Based on the state's experience with its SUD waiver program, Nebraska anticipates the coverage flexibility allowed under the SMI/SED waiver will result in cost savings through the avoidance of care in costlier settings such as emergency departments, which will offset costs associated with the requirements of the SMI/SED waiver program.
-Additional Information (10/2022) The project was NOT approved by CMS effective August 23, 2022.

-Updated (7/2022): Americans with Disabilities Act (ADA) Consulting (Pending Approval)
+Americans with Disabilities Act (ADA) Consulting